Will boiling water crack the windscreen?

 Not only can the hot water spill onto the floor and freeze, creating a slip hazard but it is possible for your windscreen to crack as the extreme temperatures meet.
 The freezing cold window and boiling hot water are not friends, to say the least.
 As we know, you kind of need a windscreen ;)

 We also suggest that you avoid the temptation to jump in the front seat and wait for the windscreen wipers and heated window fan to solve the problem.
-This method is timely and can cause unnecessary wear on both the window wipers and engine.
+Aside from this method taking a lot longer than you think it may, it can also cause unnecessary wear on both the window wipers and engine.

-The best way to clear your frozen windscreen is to use de-icer and a scraper.
+The best way to clear your frozen windscreen is to use de-icer and a scraper, simple right?
 Some scrapers even come fitted into a warm mitten to make the experience a little cosier!

 You need to make sure you defrost the entire windscreen.
 The cold temperatures can make it tempting to simply defrost a small circle above the steering wheel but this makes your driving view dangerously restricted.